funcool/promesa/doc/user-guide.md

 # User Guide

-A promise library for Clojure and ClojureScript.
+A promise library & async toolkit for Clojure and ClojureScript.

 ## Install